buddyd16/pyMAOS/README.md

-# MatrixAnalysis_Kassimali
+# pyMAOS
+Matrix Analysis of Structures in Python

+Linear static analysis of 2D Truss and Plane Frames

-Code built from Matrix Analysis of Structures by Aslam Kassimali
+Primary Reference Matrix Analysis of Structures by Aslam Kassimali